tomswartz07/covid19-pennsylvania/README.md

 - 13 Jul 2020: The numbers for 12 July have been amended to represent the corrected information from the Department of Health.

+- 13 Sept 2020: Data reported for today was exceptionally low; likely under-reported.
+  This is likely due to the majority of testing sites being closed or non-reporting, on Saturdays.
+(Remember, data is typically +1 day offset from actual report date).
+  This trend will likely increase as the majority of the testing/reporting sites pre-emptively close down.
+As such and as has been the case for a long time, the 'average' values calculated from these cases are typically a better metric for the ongoing event.

 ## Sample Output
 ```
 * Map, table and case count last updated at 12:00 p.m. on 3/26/2020